Huskers CARE Peer Educators

 Peer Educator Training

-Students selected as Peer Educators will receive 32 hours of paid training with the CARE staff prior to facilitating workshops.
+Students selected as Peer Educators will attend paid training with the CARE staff prior to facilitating workshops.
 Attendance at all training dates listed below is mandatory:

 Upon successful completion of the training, Huskers CARE Peer Educators will be prepared to engage with the campus community and facilitate SARV workshops for incoming first-year and other UNL students.